imsrgadich/indoor_position_fingerprint/README.md

 - A particle filter was built for the same.
 - Results were evaluated.

 Beacons used were from kontact.io

 Product link: https://store.kontakt.io/our-products/27-beacon.html

-Measurements app: SenseServe app, Indoor Atlas.
+Measurements app: Indoor Atlas proprietary app *SenseServe*

-Mobile platform: Android
+Mobile platform: Android 6.0.1

 Mobile device: Nexus 6P